duke-lungmap-team/ihc-segmentation-testing/README.md

 # ihc-segmentation-testing
-Comparison of segmentation routines for LungMap images
+Comparison of automated segmentation routines for LungMap images